ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 ### `Builds`

 When you build the Custom Device, the wizard builds all of its components: the auto-generated API DLL, the auto-generated adapter Configuration, Engine, and System Explorer PPLs, and the Deployment Hooks and Custom Device PPLs.
 It also updates and copies the Custom Device XML file so VeriStand can discover and load the Custom Device in System Explorer.

-If you delete any of these built components from the `Builds` folder, you must rebuild them manually.
+If you edit any components or delete any of built components from the `Builds` folder, you must rebuild them manually.
 Once built, you can copy the Custom Device folder as-is to the VeriStand Custom Device installation path, and then add it to a VeriStand system definition through System Explorer.